C-17 Pilot Instructor

 - Computer

-- Software applications such as Word, Excel, Access, and PowerPoint
+- Software applications including Word, Excel, Access, and PowerPoint.

 Physical Demands and Work Environment

-While performing the duties associated with this position, the teammate is regularly required to talk or hear; to sit, stand, or walk; and to use hands for finger, handle, or feel objects and controls.
-Occasional requirements include reaching with hands and arms; and stooping or kneeling.
-Frequent activities involve ingressing/egressing from the simulator and aircraft, and working in varying weather and temperature extremes as specified in Air Force and company guidelines.
-The teammate must frequently lift and/or move items weighing up to 25 pounds and occasionally up to 35 pounds.
-Noise levels encountered can range from quiet to extremely loud.
-The teammate must be able to exit the WST via an escape ladder to the floor level.
+While performing the duties of this job, the teammate is regularly required to talk or hear, sit, stand, or walk, and use hands to finger, handle, or feel objects or controls.
+The teammate is occasionally required to reach with hands and arms, and stoop or kneel.
+Frequent ingress/egress from the simulator and aircraft is necessary, often involving work in inclement weather and temperature extremes as defined by Air Force and company guidelines.
+The role requires frequent lifting and/or moving up to 25 pounds and occasionally up to 35 pounds.
+Noise levels vary from quiet to extremely loud.
+The teammate must be able to exit the WST via the escape ladder to the floor.

 FlightSafety is an Equal Opportunity Employer/Vet/Disabled.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, or disability.